mtumilowicz/poligon/README.md

 We want to have full control over creation of instances of different saw drawers so we have to use **SawDrawerFactory**.
-Furthermore - in this factory we perform field validation (much more natural than in appropriate conctructors).
+Furthermore - in this factory we perform field validation (much more natural than in the appropriate conctructors).